 An Overview of FSC’s AAF Policy

 Every year, all accredited chain-of-custody certification bodies (CB) are charged an annual administration fee (AAF) by the FSC.
 The majority of FSC’s income comes from the AAF and is used to fund FSC’s activities.

-Starting July 1, 2022, how your AAF is calculated will change.
-No longer will there be a fixed fee charged depending on the turnover category into which a certificate holder falls.
-The new AAF will be calculated based on a certificate holder’s actual forest-products turnover using a sliding scale.
+On July 1, 2022, how your AAF is calculated changed.
+There is no longer a fixed fee charged depending on the turnover category into which a certificate holder falls.
+The new AAF is now calculated based on a certificate holder’s actual forest-products turnover using a sliding scale.

-Check out FSC’s updated AAF policy (FSC-POL-20-005) to learn more about how the new AAF will be calculated.
+Check out FSC’s updated AAF policy (FSC-POL-20-005) to learn more about how the new AAF is calculated.

-While this change is good overall because it will make the AAF more equitable, the way your AAF is calculated will be more complex.
+While this change is good overall because it will make the AAF more equitable, the way your AAF is calculated is now more complex.
 Fortunately, we’ve developed a custom calculator tool to help make verifying your new AAF a breeze.